Attending your ceremony

 • take group and individual photographs before and after the ceremony

-• take a photograph of each graduand shaking the Chancellor's hand on stage
+• take a photograph of each graduand standing with the Chancellor on stage

 • provide a large range of frames for immediate framing (a photocopy of your certificate is taken prior to framing)